uilicious/uilicious-docs-v3/getting-started/running-tests.md

 4. **Region** - the geolocation you want to run the test in
 5. **User Agent** - override the default user agent of the test browser

 In this getting started guide, we'll only cover how to configure Browser and Resolution.
+To learn more about configuring and running tests in the Editor tab, [read the full guide here](/how-to-guides/run-test/run-test-using-editor.md).

 ## Set test browser